 - The first week you will need to rest frequently.
 You need to walk around the house as tolerated.
 Avoid stairs if possible.

-- For the first six weeks post-op sleep on your stomach.
+- For the first six weeks post-op sleep on your stomach (unless Dr. Hughes advises you otherwise, particularly when multiple surgeries are performed at the same time).

 - Avoid picking anything up greater than 5 lbs the first 4 to 6 weeks.